Help with Your Wage Claim

 and provides nonexempt employees with the right to overtime compensation.

 The FLSA provides that employees receiving certain types of compensation

-and performing certain types of job duties are exempt (not entitled to
+and performing certain types of job duties are exempt from overtime compensation.

-Under the FLSA, nonexempt employees are entitled to receive one and one-half
+Under the FLSA, nonexempt employees are entitled to one and one-half times

-entitled to overtime compensation for hours worked in excess of forty weekly.
+compensation for hours worked in excess of forty weekly.

 If you believe you are owed any wages, contact us immediately.
 We will

-not charge you attorneys’ fees or costs for an overtime
+not charge you attorneys’ fees or costs for an overtime claim unless

 Unpaid overtime claims usually stem from: